SreehariOfficial12/loginAuthentication/myproject/README.md

 Hey kanika,
-I wrote this just simple user login using bulti-in django authentication system.
+I wrote this just simple user login as we discussed earlier using bulti-in django authentication system.

 I dont know about serializers.
 Views i had to test it so many times so i added it please check if anything is wrong this is very basic login system.